prbn97/internship-project/docs/dayBookDevelompent.md

 		h.Get(res, req)
 		return
 ```
-> i comment the second condition and let the function validate if the id called is valid or not
+    i comment the second condition and let the function validate if the id called is valid or not

+# May day 23 - *FeedBack & Go 1.22*

+That afternoon I received feedback from my mentor, I made a presentation (which could have been better) of my API project.

+## FeedBack - Some points that were raised.

+- Define mandatory field when creating the whole (title proprietie)
+- Use T.Run to improve the test (use to make success and failure cases).
+- Update toDo status (completed: false-true) without the need to insert data with json (call with id).
+- Precisely define the client's error (such as informing which json field was entered incorrectly)

+## Go 1.22

+In the same feedback, Vicentin, one of the team members, talked about new updates to the go net/http standard library package and showed me this video [new fetaure of GO 1.22](https://www.youtube.com/watch?v=H7tbjKFSg58&t), it will make the code easier and simpler [this repo](https://github.com/dreamsofcode-io/nethttp/blob/main/router.go) was helpful

+# May day 27 - *Focus on Error Handling and refactor tests*

+With the changes I made, I no longer use the ServeHTTP function, so I need to refactor the test, taking the opportunity to improve it using the T.Run feature.